boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/grid.md

 #### Background

 You can customize the summary row background color by using this property.
-The default color of the summary row background is same as grid header color, which is `#f3f7fa`.
+The default color of the summary row background is the same as the grid header color, which is `#f3f7fa`.

 ![Summary Row Background Color](/static/assets/visualizing-data/visualization-widgets/images/grid/background.png)

 #### Auto Height

-This property picks auto height for grid summary row when it is enabled, otherwise it allows you to choose fixed height from `Height` property.
+This property picks auto height for the grid summary row when it is enabled, otherwise, it allows you to choose a fixed height from the `Height` property.
 This option is enabled by default.

 #### Height

-You can enable this property by disabling `Auto Height`, You can use the `Height` property to view the entire summary row when creating more than one Summary row.
+You can enable this property by disabling `Auto Height`.
+You can use the `Height` property to view the entire summary row when creating more than one summary row.
 You can customize the height of the grid summary row by increasing or decreasing the values.
 The minimum value of this property is 10.

 ![Summary Row Height](/static/assets/visualizing-data/visualization-widgets/images/grid/summaryrow_height.png)

 #### Auto Padding

-This property picks auto padding for grid summary row when it is enabled, The default value of this auto padding is 15.
+This property picks auto padding for the grid summary row when it is enabled.
+The default value of this auto padding is 15.
 This option is enabled by default.

 #### Padding

-You can enable this property by disabling `Auto Padding`, You can increase or decrease the space between top and bottom of the border by adjusting the `padding` option.
+You can enable this property by disabling `Auto Padding`.
+You can increase or decrease the space between the top and bottom of the border by adjusting the `padding` option.

 ![Summary Row Padding](/static/assets/visualizing-data/visualization-widgets/images/grid/summaryrow_padding.png)

 #### Auto Font Size

-This property picks auto font-size for grid summary row title and value when it is enabled, The default value of this auto font-size is 12.
+This property picks auto font-size for the grid summary row title and value when it is enabled.
+The default value of this auto font-size is 12.
 This option is enabled by default.

 #### Font Size